ThatOneMHMD/01-Horiseon-Marketing/README.md

 - When the image elements are viewed; accessible alt attributes will be found

+- When the links in the navigation bar are clikced, they will act as guides to the corresponding section by moving the screen over

 - When the heading attriutes are viewed; they will be found to fall in sequential order

 - When the title element is viewed; it will be consice and descriptive